WOMEN’S U16-U17 RESIDENCY

 Training sessions include team field sessions with an emphasis on topics such as proactive decision-making, tactical game management, team strategies, and speed of play.
 WIA coaches also focus on individual development with personalized development plans including video analysis, position-specific instruction, soccer-specific training for strength and conditioning, leadership, and communication skills.

 Our Student-athletes in WIA’s academic pathway are expected to prioritize both academics and athletics as their schedule mirrors that of a collegiate program.
-They meet with their Career Advisor to set up an individual development plan with overall long-term goals, short-term measurable objectives.
+They create an individual development plan with overall long-term goals, short-term measurable objectives.
 Every 6 weeks, coaches and players will review their progress and set new objectives when necessary, ahead of the upcoming cycle.
-Four times a year, players receive a report detailing their progress and future areas of focus which include strength, agility, and endurance test results as well as video review.
+Four times a year, players review their progress and future areas of focus which include strength, agility, and endurance test results.

 |DAY||MORNING SESSION||AFTERNOON/ EVENING SESSION|